IKEA: Paul “The Chair”

 What is the transferable pattern for brands?

-Turn a native platform action into the promotional mechanic, and let the audience do the distribution through participation.
+Turn a native platform action into the promotional mechanic, then let participation create the distribution.